isomerpages/nparks-naturekakis/_example-folder/Example page of Chapters page (with tables).md

 <section>
 <h3>Nature Kakis Chapters by district</h3>
 	<img src="/images/Maps/nk%20map%20new.PNG">
 	<p align="justify">Keen to join a chapter or see what they offer?
-Explore our links below to learn about the Nature Kakis around Singapore!</p>
+Explore our links below to learn about the Nature Kakis Chapters across Singapore!</p>

 <table>
 	<thead>